afshinator/OdinRailsStudyGroup/week5-transcript.md

 - ```match '/items/:id/purchase', to: 'items#purchase'``` matches *any* HTTP verb

-- As you would guess it creates the mapping from URI & HTTP verb to controller + action, and also creates the helper purchase_path, purchase url.
+- As you would guess it creates the mapping from URI & HTTP verb to controller + action, but also creates the helper purchase_path, purchase url (named routes for use in controllers and views).

 - But we aware in Rails 4 *it fails* cuz of **Cross-site Scripting (XSS) attack** concerns; an example: